nervosnetwork/ckb/rpc/README.md

 #### Fields

-`EpochView` is a JSON object with following fields.
+`EpochView` is a JSON object with the following fields.

 *   `number`: [`EpochNumber`](#type-epochnumber) - Consecutive epoch number starting from 0.

 *   `start_number`: [`BlockNumber`](#type-blocknumber) - The block number of the first block in the epoch.

-    It also equals to the total count of blocks in the all the epochs which epoch number is less than this epoch.
+    It also equals the total count of blocks in all the epochs which epoch number is less than this epoch.

 *   `length`: [`BlockNumber`](#type-blocknumber) - The resulting type after obtaining ownership.